talon-one/talon_one.js/docs/ManagementApi.md

   'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
   'profile': "profile_example", // String | Profile integration ID filter for sessions.
 Must be exact match.
   'state': "state_example", // String | Filter by sessions with this state.
 Must be exact match.
-  'coupon': "coupon_example", // String | Filter by sessions with this coupon.
+  'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created before this date 'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created after this date 'coupon': "coupon_example", // String | Filter by sessions with this coupon.
 Must be exact match.
   'referral': "referral_example", // String | Filter by sessions with this referral.
 Must be exact match.
-  'integrationId': "integrationId_example", // String | Filter by sessions with this integrationId.
+  'integrationId': "integrationId_example" // String | Filter by sessions with this integrationId.
 Must be exact match.
-  'customerId': "customerId_example" // String | Filter by integration ID of the customer for the session };
+};
 apiInstance.getApplicationSessions(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);